Non-EU/EEA and Non-Nordic Countries

 - Danish language qualifications

-The general admission requirement is that you have accomplished upper secondary / high school education.
-The requirement may vary depending on which country you have obtained your education from.
-For some countries the secondary / high school education is not enough and needs to be supplemented with one or two years of higher education or equivalent supplementary studies.
+The general admission requirement is that you have completed upper secondary (high) school education, but this requirement may vary depending on where you got your education.
+For some countries, the upper secondary (high) school education is not enough and needs to be supplemented with one or two years of higher education, or equivalent supplementary studies.

-Please note that it is the country where you have completed your education and not your nationality / citizenship that determines what rules apply to you.
-Your citizenship is only important for tuition fees.
+Please note that it is the country where you have completed your education, and not your nationality or citizenship that determines what rules apply to you.
+Your citizenship is only relevant in regards to tuition fees.

 |Turkey||Since 2009: (Meslek) Lise Diplomasi (8+4 years)

 Before 2009: (Meslek) Lise Diplomasi (8+3 years) + 1 year of higher education studies or supplementary courses: at least 1 A level subject and at least 1 B level subject.

-A conclusive list of qualifying examinations is accessible on the webpage of The Danish Agency for Higher Education.
-Please note that you should always check their website or ask for counselling in the Guidance and Admissions Office even though your entrance examination is listed above.
+A conclusive list of qualifying examinations is accessible on the webpage of the Danish Agency for Science and Higher Education.
+Please note that you should always double check the Agency's website or ask for counselling in the Guidance and Admissions Office, even if your entrance examination is listed above.
 There might be important details not mentioned on this website.

-Your diploma results are converted to the Danish subjects and levels according to the rules set by the Danish Agency for Higher Education.
-Please see their handbook of international examinations for more details (information in Danish only).
+We convert your diploma results to the Danish subjects and levels according to the rules set by the Danish Agency for Science and Higher Education.
+Please see the handbook of international examinations for more details (in Danish only).

-The University of Copenhagen offers bachelor's degree programmes taught only in Danish.
-This is why all applicants with foreign and international examinations need to fulfil Danish language qualifications, which means have academic language skills in Danish.
+The University of Copenhagen only offers bachelor's degree programmes taught in Danish.
+Consequently, all applicants with foreign and international examinations need to fulfil Danish language qualifications, which means having academic language skills in Danish.

-Please note that the specific admission requirement about Danish A (mother tongue at the highest level) for all the programmes is not the same as the Danish language qualifications.
+Please note that the specific admission requirement of Danish A (native language at the highest level) for all the programmes is not the same as the Danish language qualifications.

 You can obtain Danish language qualifications by passing the 'Studieprøven i dansk', which is a nationally recognised test for foreign language speakers administered by numerous language schools in Denmark, e.g. Studieskolen in Copenhagen.

-Applicants with citizenship from outside EU/EEA and Non-Nordic Countries need to pay tuition fees for their studies in Denmark and at the University of Copenhagen.
-However applicants who have a permanent residence permit in Denmark or a permit with the possibility of permanent residence are exempted from paying tuition fees.
+If you have a citizenship from a country outside the EU/EEA/North, you need to pay tuition fees for your studies.
+However, if you have a permanent residence permit in Denmark (or a permit with the possibility of permanent residence) you do not need to pay tuition fees.